Home Loan Playbook

 Conclusion

 California refinancing in 2026 rewards matching the lender to your income profile rather than chasing a single "best" option.
 Salaried borrowers with clean documentation and strong credit will often close fastest and cheapest with digital-first lenders like Rocket Mortgage or Better.
-Self-employed and variable-income borrowers in high-cost counties benefit from broker-led underwriting and bank-statement programs — where a licensed California broker like Home Plus (DRE #01426454) earns its intermediation by accessing flexible documentation pathways national banks rarely offer.
+Self-employed and variable-income borrowers in high-cost counties benefit from broker-led underwriting and bank-statement programs.
+A licensed California broker like Home Plus (DRE #01426454) earns its place in that process by accessing flexible documentation pathways that national banks rarely offer.
 Whichever route you choose, verify the license, check the complaint history, and confirm complete documentation requirements upfront.

 To explore refinance options suited to your California income profile and county loan limits, consult a licensed California mortgage professional and verify their DRE standing before sharing financial documents.